fias06/fias06/README.md

 - 👋 Hi, I’m @fias06
-- 👀 I’m interested in Computer Science
-- 🌱 I’m currently in second year joint majoring in Math and comp sci at mcgill
+- 🌱 I’m currently in second year joint majoring in Math and CS at McGill University
 - 💞️ I’m looking to collaborate on projects
 - 😄 Pronouns: he/him/his